Sloan-Performing-Arts-Center/venue-audio/QL5.md

 | 11  | Previous UDK bank        |
 | 12  | Next UDK bank            |

+> [!TIP]
-If you only remember one, remember **`UDK 7`**, which will show you this list on screen.
+> If you only remember one, remember **`UDK 7`**, which will show you this list on screen.

 ---

 ## Mounting Devices

-Dante is a protocol for running audio signal between devices on the network. **However, Dante does not pass any control messages between devices.** If you'd just like to pass audio to/from the QL5, **you do not need to mount the device.**
+Dante is used to run audio signal between devices on the network.
+However, **Dante does not pass any control messages between devices.**

+If you only need to pass audio to/from the QL5, **you do not need to mount the device.**

 If you need to control the device, here's how to mount it.